sandeepkotari/HUNGRYSAVER1/README.md

 ### Environment Variables

-Create a `.env` file in the client directory with your Firebase configuration:
+Create a `.env` file in the project directory with your Firebase configuration:

 ```env
 VITE_FIREBASE_API_KEY=your_api_key